OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 Geometry
 ~~~~~~~~
+Supported feature types when reading from a CF-1.8 convention compliant netCDF file
+include OGRPoint, OGRLineString, OGRPolygon, OGRMultiPoint, OGRMultiLineString, and
+OGRMultiPolygon.
+Due to slight ambiguities present in the CF-1.8 convention concerning
+Polygons versus MultiPolygons, the driver will in most cases default to assuming a MultiPolygon
+for the geometry of a layer with **geometry_type** polygon.
+The one exception where a Polygon type
+will be used is when the attribute **part_node_count** is not present within that layer's geometry container.
+Per convention requirements, the driver supports reading from geometries with X, Y, and Z axes.

 Layers with a geometry type of Point or Point25D will cause the implicit
 creation of x,y(,z) variables for projected coordinate system, or